octavigomez/PEACH/README.md

 This code is designed to compute paleoearthquake chronologies from paleoseismic data, including site chronologies previously modelled with OxCal.

-This work is part of a paper submitted to Earth and Planetary Sciences Letters called: "Deciphering past earthquakes from paleoseismic records – The Paleoseismic EArthquake CHronologies (PEACH) code".
+This work is part of a paper published in Geoscientific Model Development called "Deciphering past earthquakes from the probabilistic modeling of paleoseismic records – the Paleoseismic EArthquake CHronologies code (PEACH, version 1)".

 Authors: Octavi Gómez-Novell, Bruno Pace, Francesco Visini, Joanna Faure Walker and Oona Scotti.